Mister-Geek/SciCalc/README.md

 =========================

-This is the fourth program.\n
+This is the fourth program.
 This works like a shell you have to enter the desired value with ease.
 It's not like "Enter no: 1
                Enter no: 2